ICOS-Carbon-Portal/pylib/docs/modules.md

 ### Overview
 In order to fetch secured data, users make their requests to data objects and must provide an API token to do so.
-The authentication module helps retrieve the ICOS API token using a variety of ways.
+The `cpauth` module helps retrieve the ICOS API token using a variety of ways.
 Generally authentication is required only for off-server data accessing (users who are not using our ICOS Jupyter services).
 User with direct access to the data files, namely, **users of our [ICOS Jupyter services]( https://www.icos-cp.eu/data-services/tools/jupyter-notebook), are excluded from authentication**.
 Metadata accessing remains unaffected from these changes.
 For security reasons the API token is valid for 100.000 seconds and must be refreshed regularly; thus the authentication process can be automated to simplify the user experience.

-To use the authentication module, users need to provide one of the following validation options:
+To use the `cpauth` module, users need to provide one of the following validation options:

 1. **Username and password** as input when instantiating the authentication